 - I. Proposal Information - Include the title of the proposed study. - Name, institution, email, and regular mailing address of all primary investigators and a list of co-investigators. - Agency/Institution, mailing address, institution's EIN Number (US applicants only), grant administrator name/email for the agency to which the grant would be payable. - Amount requested, rounded to the nearest whole dollar amount. - Signature of the principal investigator and appropriate grant administrator. - II.
-Scientific Summary (maximum 250 words) - III.
-Lay-language Abstract (maximum 250 words) - IV.
+Scientific Summary (maximum 250 words - III.
+Lay-language Abstract (maximum 250 words) - This summary is non-confidential and will be distributed to grant sponsors and shared in public announcements on behalf of EveryCat. - IV.
 Continuation Studies: If the proposal is a continuation of an EveryCat funded study, include a progress report of the study. - v.
-Resubmission: If this proposal has been previously submitted to EveryCat Health Foundation, please indicate this by marking "yes" in the appropriate section of the portal. - vi.
-Study Proposal - Background (including preliminary data) that clearly addresses study objectives and hypotheses. - Include precise reasons for experimental design, number of animals needed, expected outcome, possible limitations to study and alternative approaches. - A table outlining and explaining abbreviations used in the proposal is recommended. - It is STRONGLY recommended that a statistician be consulted during the design of the study.
+Resubmission: If this proposal has been previously submitted to EveryCat Health Foundation, please indicate this by marking "yes" in the appropriate section of the portal. - VI.
+Study Proposal - Background (including preliminary data) that clearly addresses study objectives and hypotheses. - Include precise reasons for experimental design, number of animals needed, expected outcome, possible limitations to study and alternative approaches. - A table outlining and explaining abbreviations used in the proposal is recommended. - It is highly recommended that a statistician be consulted during the design of the study.
 A thorough description of data analysis must be included in the methods section, including sample size calculations.
-For power analysis, describe how it was performed and reference the data used for assumptions in the analysis. - Applicants using client-owned animals must document that the institutional caseload is adequate to provide the number of animals per year needed to complete the study as proposed.
+For power analysis, describe how it was performed and reference the data used for assumptions in the analysis. - Applicants using client-owned animals must document that the institutional caseload is adequate to provide the number of animals per year needed to complete the study as proposed. - VII.

-VII.
 Timeline: Provide a detailed estimate of time to complete the work.

 VIII.
-Itemized Budget with Justification - Budgets are reviewed in detail.
+Itemized Budget with Justification-

-- Round Budget to nearest dollar amount. - The final numbers on the budget page must match the amount requested.
-DO NOT round to the nearest \$1000 without written justification or explanation. - Include a list of any other current sources of funding and/or related grants requested. - Applicants must provide an estimate on how much time each investigator will spend on the project, as well as their role.
+- The final numbers on the budget page must match the amount requested.
+Include a list of any other current sources of funding and/or related grants requested. - Applicants must provide an estimate on how much time each investigator will spend on the project, as well as their role. - Indicate and justify a percent effort on this grant for all individuals, such as technicians, graduate students, etc. for whom funds are requested.

-- Include 1-2 paragraph clear explanation of specific tasks for any Assistant, Technician, Grad Student, etc. salary request.
-Provide a percentage breakdown, based on hourly per week/per year, for all individuals for whom salary funds are requested. - The Foundation does not fund salaries of investigators, major equipment expenditures, travel, publication, or indirect costs.
-Salaries, supplies, and animal care costs not justified may be deleted from the budget. - Failure to adequately justify budget as directed may result in rejection of the grant.
+- The Foundation does not fund salaries of investigators, major equipment expenditures, travel, publication, or indirect costs.
+Salaries, supplies, and animal care costs not justified may be deleted from the budget. - IX.

-IX.
 Animal Involvement Justification: Studies must meet stringent humane standards of care when animals are involved.
-For additional information, please consult EveryCat Health Foundation's Humane Use of Animal Guidelines available here.
+For additional information, please consult EveryCat Health Foundation's Humane Use of Animal Guidelines available HERE. - x.

-x.
 If applicable, provide a description of the animal care unit at the investigator's facility, including certifications held (such as IACUC guidelines), and plans for maintenance of animals during and after the study.
-Humane treatment of animals is of utmost importance to EveryCat Health Foundation and will be reviewed closely.
+Humane treatment of animals is of utmost importance to EveryCat Health Foundation and will be reviewed closely. - XI.

-XI.
 References: Include complete pertinent literature references.
 All references should include full citations including titles.
-Where available, add hyperlinks to references.

-XII.
-Curriculum Vitae: Provide curriculum vitae for every primary investigator.
+Where available, add hyperlinks to references. - XII.
+Curriculum Vitae: Provide curriculum vitae for every primary investigator. - XIII.

-XIII.
 Consent Forms and Questionnaires: Studies using client-owned cats must include owner consent forms.
 If applicable, study questionnaires must include the proposed questionnaires.